 In January of 2013, Restore Community Church merged with another local church, Doxa Deo Loughton, following a number of prophetic words (including Ezekiel 37: 15-28, where two sticks are joined as a sign of Israel and Judah uniting as one) and a clear sense that partnering together would enable us to be more effective in our vision of reaching the local community.
 The joining together of the two churches has created a new depth and strength to church life, and has also precipitated many new openings to impact the community.

 A Multiplying Vision

 In 2014, the Enfield Congregation was planted to support a number of people who lived in Enfield and had been travelling each week to Loughton.
 Also this year a partnership started to develop with the Loughton Methodist circuit which led to the beginning of the Restore congregation at Trinity Church.
-Our main gathering in Loughton continued to grow push infrastructure which lead to us starting a second service at Davenant School.
+The continual growth experienced in Loughton lead us to start a second service at Davenant School.